LSSTDESC/DataManagementWorkbook/editing.md

-In order to edit the pages you can either clone a local copy of the repository and make the changes there or edit the files through the github web interface but clicking on the file and choosing the "Edit" button.
+In order to edit the pages you can either clone a local copy of the repository and make the changes there or edit the files through the github web interface by clicking on the file and choosing the "Edit" button.
 As explained in the [Github Pages](https://help.github.com/categories/20/articles) documentation the code is periodically rebuilt into a website.
 This usually happens